hasgeek/hasjob/README.md

 ## Periodic jobs

-Hasjob maintains user sessions that expire after half hour of inactivity.
-You need to install a cron script to sweep for expired sessions.
+Hasjob requires some tasks to be run in periodic background jobs.
+These can be called from cron.
 Use `crontab -e` as the user account running Hasjob and add:

-    */10 * * * * cd /path/to/hasjob; python manage.py sweep -e dev
+    */10 * * * * cd /path/to/hasjob; python manage.py periodic sessions -e dev
+    */5  * * * * cd /path/to/hasjob; python manage.py periodic impressions -e dev

 Switch from `dev` to `production` in a production environment.